NorESMhub/noresm-exp/content/noresm2_lm_spin5.md

 **Information about the bug:** The aerosol long wave calculations used information from the aerosol shortwave interpolation on aerosol size.
 The result was that aerosol longwave forcing was not included during night.
 A first estimate based on estimates from AMIP simulation is + 0.03 W/m2.
 The forcing is not evenly distributed, but mostly focused on Sahara including downstream and the Arabian peninsula.
 The numbers here are around 1-2 W/m2.

 # Minor code changes
-which were included but didn't impact the model climate
+which were included but didn't impact the model results

 ## Time variable in MICOM output
 Modifications added to components/micom/phy/rdlim.F